treker-mk/website/src/content/faq_mk.md

 Yes, these indicators have been graphically displayed as **Confirmed Cases (active)** and **Recovered (total)** from the end of April.

 These visualizations are not data from public sources; both indicators show the calculated value on the basis of official data, so they are indicated by a dashed line for easier distinguishing.
-The value of the confirmed cases (active) is calculated by simply subtracting the official data for the relevant category, the value of the Recovered (total) reflects the status of all confirmed cases three weeks ago (minus the dead).
-The number of recoveries is a simple estimate based on the value of all those confirmed infected in the past – based on the assumption that patients recover from the disease on average within 14 days (source: [the ECDC Report](https://www.ecdc.europa.eu/sites/default/files/documents/covid-19-rapid-risk-assessment-coronavirus-disease-2019-ninth-update-23-april-2020.pdf)); thus, the number of recoveries on a given day equals the number of all confirmed cases three weeks prior to a given date, from which the number of deaths by that day is deducted.
-This simplified estimation does not take into account the more serious cases of COVID-19 with longer recovery times.

-*Note: The calculation of recoveries was changed on 9 May 2020.
-We now consider a patient has recovered in 14 days after their infection was confirmed (previously 21 days), so there was be a noticeable jump in the number of survivors.
-Please take this difference into account when estimating the number of survivors.
-A more detailed explanation of the changed calculation is available in the Medium article [Od potrjeno okuženih do prebolelih (From Confirmed Case to Recovery )](https://medium.com/@sledilnik/94c81674718e).*
+*Note: In some cases when the government is not reporting such cases within smaller clusters, like municipalities,  ee now consider a patient has recovered in 14 days after their infection was confirmed as per ECDC formulas of calculating recovered cases.

 Value formula:
-- Recovered (total) = Confirmed cases (total) 21 days ago – Died (total) by the day of calculation
+- Recovered (total) = Confirmed cases (total) 14 days ago – Died (total) by the day of calculation

 - Confirmed cases (active) = Confirmed cases (total) - Recovered (total) - Died (total)